MasonHames/MasonHames/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-🙋‍♂️ I am a graduate student of Georgia Tech's Coding Bootcamp and currently learning `Sass` and `Python`.
+🙋‍♂️ I am a graduate student of Georgia Tech's Coding Bootcamp.
 Aiming to specialize in `React`

 🔭 I’m currently working on my portoflio site with `ReactJS`

-🌱 I’m currently learning `Sass` and `Python`
+🌱 I’m currently learning `React` and `Cypress`

 🤔 I’m looking for help with `Smash-Char-Theme-Select`